stjudecab/CoCoRV_nextflow_conda/README.md

 To run "testGRCh38_1KG_conda.sh" script, update the "inputConfig" parameter to specify the configuration file path in your workspace.
 Also update the output folder parameter "outputRoot" in the config file "example/input.1KG.GRCh38.txt" to specify a different output folder location.
 Also update "process.conda" parameter in "nextflow.config" file's *conda_GRCh38* profile section to specify your home directory's micromamba environment folder containing "cocorv-env-GRCh38" environment (usually YOUR_HOME_DIRECTORY/micromamba/envs/cocorv-env-GRCh38).

 To run CoCoRV using different inputs, you need to update "example/input.1KG.GRCh38.txt" and change case file specific parameters which are "caseBed", "caseVCFPrefix", "caseVCFSuffix", "caseSample" and output folder parameter which is "outputRoot".

+#### GRCh37 using gnmoAD v2 exome data ####
+To run the CoCoRV pipeline for GRCh37 using gnomAD v2 exome data, an example run script "testGRCh37_1KG_conda.sh" is given.
+This test script uses the input configuration file given in here: "example/input.1KG.GRCh37.txt".
+Here we used 25 samples from 1000 Genomes Project whole exome data (build GRCh37) as case data.

+To run "testGRCh37_1KG_conda.sh" script, update the "inputConfig" parameter to specify the configuration file path in your workspace.
+Also update the output folder parameter "outputRoot" in the config file "example/input.1KG.GRCh37.txt" to specify a different output folder location.
+Also update "process.conda" parameter in "nextflow.config" file's *conda_GRCh37* profile section to specify your home directory's micromamba environment folder containing "cocorv-env-GRCh37" environment (usually YOUR_HOME_DIRECTORY/micromamba/envs/cocorv-env-GRCh37).

+To run CoCoRV using different inputs, you need to update "example/input.1KG.GRCh37.txt" and change case file specific parameters which are "caseBed", "caseVCFPrefix", "caseVCFSuffix", "caseSample" and output folder parameter which is "outputRoot".

 ### Contributors ###
 * Saima Sultana Tithi